mikch06/unbound-adblocker/README.md

 ## For you Opnsense Firewall

-This script creates an ad blocking list for your unbound DNS resolver on your Opnsense Firewall and integrates a list of Advert- and tracking server lits.
+This script creates an ad blocking list for your unbound DNS resolver on your Opnsense Firewall<br>
+and integrates a list of Advert- and tracking server lits.

 run ./unbound-adb-update-hosts.sh